Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Causal de Finetti Theorems

-As an example consider the setting represented by the causal graph on the left.
+As an example, consider the causal graph on the right.
 Imagine in a hospital there are two patients.
 A patient's symptom is the cause of a doctor's diagnosis.
 Suppose we are interested to predict a patient's diagnosis given her symptom.
-The conditional independence says knowing another patient's symptom will not help us predicting the diagnosis of this patient.
+The conditional independence says knowing another patient's symptom will not help us to predict the diagnosis of this patient if we know this patient's symptoms already.
+The conditional independence thus formulated the intuition behind causal and anti-causal problem in the language of probability: the distribution of the cause, other patients' symptoms in this case, will not help prediction about the effect given cause, i.e., one patient's diagnosis given his own symptoms.